-Come hear the songs and poems of MAX LAYTON and experience the musical wizardry of co-host BOB COHEN, ED ROTH and MARY HANSON.
-There's beer on tap! and no cover but please PWYC..And this month our double feature will be BLAIR PACKHAM and GAYE ZIMMERMAN!
+Come hear the songs and poems of MAX LAYTON and experience the musical wizardry of BOB COHEN, ED ROTH and MARY HANSON.
+There's beer on tap and no cover but please PWYC..This month our special guests will be LIONA BOYD and NOAH ZACHARIN!

 BOB COHEN began his career as a professional musician in 1972 in London, U.K., where he learned his craft in recording studios and on stage.
 Before moving to Toronto, Bob worked mostly as a guitarist while recording and touring with major artists such as Tim Hardin, André Gagnon, and Jesse Winchester...